 While you may be thinking that living in a residence hall will be the same no matter where you go to college, remember that just as people have different personalities, the University of Akron has different characteristics and cultures.
 We believe our unique culture makes UA a great place to live.

 The University attracts students from a variety of backgrounds — your roommate may be from another part of Ohio or another part of the world.
 You will build relationships with a wide variety of people.

 You will have plenty to do with your new UA friends.
 The Residence Hall Program Board (RHPB) plans over 40 events each academic year.
 There also are many activities planned by the Zips Programming Network (ZPN) for the entire campus community.

 Residence hall living offers opportunities for each student to become a volunteer and leader.
 Whether it’s Residence Hall Council (RHC), the Residence Hall Program Board (RHPB), hall government or a special committee, you will have the opportunity to build a variety of skills.
 From navigating living with others to organizing and planning special events for the benefit of everyone in your hall.
 Our residence halls also host nationally known comedians, musicians, and self-development seminars, ensuring there is something for everyone.

 The University of Akron has been recognized many times for its efforts to provide residence hall students with a well-rounded experience.
-Most recently, UA was named the 2008 Regional School of the Year by the Central Atlantic Affiliate of College and University Residence Halls (CAACURH).
-The University has received this award six times since 1989, and has been named National School of the Year twice during that period.
+Most recently, UA was named the 2019 National Association of College and University Residence Halls (NACURH) School of the Year award.
+The University has received similar regional awards award seven times since 1989, and has been named National School of the Year three times during that period.
 UA also received the National Association of College and University Residence Halls (NACURH) 2012 Commitment to Diversity Award.